Creating Charts with FME | ChartGenerator

 Preparing data for the ChartGenerator

-Open the attached workspace called ElectionResults_Advanced.fmwt for an example of how to use a series of transformers to reformat more complex input data.
+Open the attached workspace, ElectionResults_Advanced.fmwt, for an example of how to use a series of transformers to reformat more complex input data.
 In that example, the source CSV file contains more data, including voting districts as column headers.
 We use Attribute* transformers to rearrange the spreadsheet so the data is more accessible and efficient for use by the ChartGenerator.
-We also add a user parameter to ask the end user which voting district they want to see a pie chart for.
+We also add a user parameter that lets the end user choose which voting district to display a pie chart for.

 The data preparation part of that workspace looks like this: